matomatical/AI-games/README.md

 * [Licensing](#licensing)

-## Rock-Paper-Scissors 360
+## RoPaSci 360

+> *RoPaSci 360* is a simultaneous-play board game of chance and anticipation
+> in the spirit of the storied hand-game known by many names throughout the
+> world, including *Roshambo*, *Jan-Ken*, and, of course,
+> *Rock-Paper-Scissors*.
+> Throw down a team of tokens with which to crush, cover, and cut through
+> your opponent.
+Attack them when and where they least expect it, but be
+> quick to slip away or you won't escape their retaliation!
+> Have you anticipated your opponent's next move, or are you thinking
+> exactly what they want you to think? *Rock, paper, scissors, throw!*

-In 2021, we will play *Rock--Paper--Scissors 360*, a simultaneous-play board game inspired by the classic game of chance and anticipation.
-I'm still developing the details, and will update this repository after the semester.
+In 2021, we will play *RoPaSci 360*, a simultaneous-play board game inspired by the hand-game classic.
+This repository will be updated with the details later during/after the semester.

 * TODO: Update after semester